Mrivas0331/CPSC349_FinalProj/README.md

 It isn't anything too fancy, but has the basics

 **!Only works in the loadup window size, becomes glitchy when too large or too small!
 Sorry!**

+Can use index.html to launch the website, might require copying some files and opening a live server as it was never deployed